 How Much Water?

-This question is a tricky one because all plants require a different amount of water based on their species, their environment light levels, their environment humidity levels, the type of soil they are in, their growth patterns, the pot/planter they are in, and the season.
+This question is a tricky one because all plants require a different amount of water.
+A plant’s species, their environment light levels, their environment humidity levels, the type of soil they are in, their growth patterns, the pot/planter they are in, and the season will all play a role in deciding how much or how little water a plant needs.

 Getting to know your plant’s needs based on its specifies and paying attention to your plant’s coloring, soil dampness, new blossoms, the amount of new growth and leaf appearance will all help you know how to nurture them.